yuretzius/ProjectEuler0005/README.md

 # ProjectEuler0005
-My work on problem #45of projecteuler.net
+My work on problem #5

+of projecteuler.net